andreamanera/RTassignment1/README.md

 ### main() ###

-in the `main()` function are made all the controls necessary for the correct behavior of the robot in the environment.
+In the `main()` function are made all the controls necessary for the correct behavior of the robot in the environment.

 First off all we need a `while` loop to make the robot move without stopping.